dc4eu/educational-pilot/OfficialDeliverables/DSTRL/README.md

 ---

-*The Digital Student Records and Transcript Ledger represents the future of European educational credentials, providing a comprehensive, secure, and interoperable foundation for digital qualification recognition across the European Union and beyond.
-Through proven implementation patterns, robust technical architecture, and comprehensive support resources, the DSTRL enables educational institutions to participate confidently in Europe's digital transformation whilst maintaining the highest standards of security, privacy, and user experience.*
+*The Deployment and Testing Scenarios Results Library represents the collective knowledge and experience of European digital credential implementation, providing a comprehensive, tested, and validated foundation for digital qualification systems across the European Union and beyond.
+Through documented implementation scenarios, proven technical patterns, and comprehensive analysis of real-world deployments, the DTSRL enables educational institutions to implement digital credentials confidently whilst leveraging the experiences and lessons learned from successful piloting agents across Europe.*